Kanpur Zoological Park: History

 The Zoological Park in Kanpur, (earlier Cawnpore) was the brainchild of a botanist Sir Allen, a member of the British Indian Civil Service.
 Sir Allen wanted to open the zoo in a natural forest, but his plans were stuck in bureaucratic red-tape and did not materialize.
-When the zoo at last opened in 1971 by the government of independent India, it was named after him.
+The construction work of the zoo began in 1971 initiated and funded by the Forest Department of the Government of Uttar Pradesh.

 Allen forest was developed during the British rule between the years 1913-1918 by George Berney Allen, a famous British industrialist of Kanpur on the banks of the river Ganga.
-The zoo was constructed from 1971-1973 under the supervision of then IFS officer RS Bhadauria.
+The zoo was constructed from 1971-1975 under the supervision of an IFS officer Mr. R.S.
+Bhadauria who was the First Director of the zoo.
+The enclosures for animals and birds were designed on the latest trends in the field of zoo building technology, well spread along the lake on either side of a semicircular arterial road of about 9 km. length.

 The first animal to arrive at the zoo was an otter caught by a fisherman from the Chambal River.

 In 1975, the first appointed doctor of the zoo was Dr. Ashwani Kumar Tripathi, who graduated from the G. B. Pant University of Agriculture and Technology, College of Veterinary & Animal Sciences.
 Dr. Tripathi contributed to efforts in introducing modern technology to keep the animals healthy.
-The enclosures for animals and birds were designed on the latest trends in the field of zoo building technology, well spread along the lake on either side of a semicircular arterial road of about 9 km. length.